honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 All professionals, be it musicians, photographers, or devs, possess one important quality:
 They know what they're doing, and why.
 The ease and accesibility of taking pictures didn't lead to wedding photographers going bankrupt.
-Rather, it enabled ordinary people to take pictures of their butt.
+Rather, it enabled ordinary people to take pictures of their butts.
-Or coffee.
+Or coffee cups.
-Or a dog.
+Or dogs.

 The paradox of induced demand applies to your personal life, too.
 Did washing machines, robot vacuums, or smartphones make you more relaxed than your ancestors?
 No. It allowed you to be more ambitious.
 Your ancestors knew they could fit two activities into their day and wished they could manage to get five done.
 You can fit 20 and wish you could manage to get 50 done.
 Guess what happens with LLMs like ChatGPT?
 Let me quote Simon Willison:

 > As an experienced developer, ChatGPT (and GitHub Copilot) save me an enormous amount of “figuring things out” time.
 For everything from writing a for loop in Bash to remembering how to make a cross-domain CORS request in JavaScript—I don’t need to even look things up any more, I can just prompt it and get the right answer 80% of the time.
 >